vovantics/feature_flipper_demo_client/README.md

 ## Use Cases:

 * Keep calm and flip the feature off: disabling/reverting features when you encounter problems (i.e. FB connect)
+* Contingency levers: During unexpected load traffic times, throttling back the behavior of certain features will allow us to lighten the demand on our infrastructure.

 * Dogfooding: Decouple pushes from feature activation.
 Put a "feature flip" switch on your code early.
 Deploy it to production as often as possible.
 Enable this feature only for early adopters (i.e. employees, ardent supporters).
 When it's ready, flip the switch for your new feature to come online!
-* Contingency levers: During unexpected load traffic times, throttling back the behavior of certain features will allow us to lighten the demand on our infrastructure.
+* A/B testing

 ## Resources